shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

   **<u>In the lazy loading we dont need to use the group routing like we dont need to pass the components as the childern as like group routing...We can directly pass them weather if it will be same name but we already going to rule that things in app.module.ts while lazy loading modules with the help of loadchildern function.</u>**

+### Lazy Loading of services

+We cannot directly lazy load the services but initially we are importing core module in `app.module.ts` itself which executes everything in the first run itself.

+But we can lazy load the services,directives, pipes and all the things by importing `core module` in the different different feature modules soo the core module only be loaded when the module gets lazy loaded.

 ### Lazy Loading of Component

 When we have multiple components in our angular application we there is no need of loading all the components at the first load soo it can consume your time and more render time sooo for code optimization and faster response and render time we use Lazy loading in components.